openprov/ssi-consultancy/InteroperabilityTestHarness.md

     - Raise ConfigError if there is missing or invalid configuration.
 ```

+**Implementation - prov_interop.component**

+* load_configuration
+  - Load configuration from a YAML file.
+  - Either a file name can be provided, or sought for in an environment variable, or a default file name used.
+* ConfigurableComponent
+  - Property with configuation provided to configure.
+* CommandLineComponent(ConfigurableComponent)
+  - New class.
+  - configure checks for "executable" and "arguments" in configuration.
+* RestComponent(ConfigurableComponent)
+  - New class.
+  - configure checks for "url" in configuration.
+* Tests - prov_interop.tests_test_component
+  - LoadConfigurationTestCase
+  - ConfigurableComponentTestCase
+  - CommandLineComponentTestCase
+  - RestComponentTestCase

 ### Converters

 Converters are represented by a base class: